acnicolasdc/chiper-api/README.md

 #### For Production mode
 This option is very simple. you should use it if you want to run a project in production.
-This mode doesn't have debug options and the consoles.log doesn´t show anything.
+This mode doesn't have debug options and the consoles.log doesn't show anything.

 > **npm run start**
 >